 One of the things that I missed in my previous resume was the possibility to drop in some content, articles, quick reviews about technical books I’m reading or pet projects.

 Since I never had any contact with Jekyll before I had to start from the very beginning: what’s Jekyll?
 Do I need to know Ruby to use it?
 How do I deploy a simple website and so on?
 The official documentation is a good starting point, it comes with some useful tutorial.

-Theoretically you could just write your website according to jekyll standards and push it straight to github for publications, however to make things easier you should install jekyll (and Ruby) and use the command line to build the website, test locally and then eventually push it on GitHub.
-Again, a good tutorial can help if you want to do a clean job.
+Theoretically you could just write your website according to jekyll standards and push it straight to github for publications, however to make things easier you should install jekyll (and Ruby) and use the command line to build the website, test locally and then eventually push it on GitHub, here is a good tutorial for doing this the clean way.